niru-27/DCS-Keybinds-Manager/README.md

 ---
 ## Known issues:

-Win 11 only: button icons do not reflect whether the entered paths are valid or not.
-Refer to the status bar text for their validity

 Todo: Confirm XBox controller UUID is detected properly

+Fixed: ~~Win 11 only: button icons do not reflect whether the entered paths are valid or not.
+Refer to the status bar text for their validity~~

 Fixed: ~~VKB devices may not appear in the list, but are imported nevertheless.
 Having a leading space in their device name seems to be the culprit.
-When extracting saved binds, right click the zip and select Extract to ____ folder instead of Drag & Drop to avoid problems~~ Files with or without leading space should be handled correctly now.
-Weird that VKB chose to add extra spaces in their device names, which causes problems with simple copy-paste within Windows
+When extracting saved binds, right click the zip and select Extract to ____ folder instead of Drag & Drop to avoid problems.
+Files with or without leading space should be handled correctly now.
+Weird that VKB chose to add extra spaces in their device names, which causes problems with simple copy-paste within Windows~~

 Fixed: ~~Clicking the close button leaves the script running, so please press Escape or close it from system try when you're done~~